boboldehampsink/auditlog/README.md

  - View who changed what on what page

 Roadmap:
- - Import more ElementTypes (Tags, Globals, Assets)
+ - Log more ElementTypes (Tags, Globals, Assets)

 Important:
 The plugin's folder should be named "auditlog"